 When looking at mirrorless cameras, you want to weigh up their various specs with your shooting priorities.
 Having more resolution makes sense if you want to make high-quality prints of your images, but if you’re only going to be sharing images online, all those pixels will just slow down your process.

-Also, different mirrorless cameras will use a different lens mount, so you may want to look at what lenses are available for a camera before committing.
+Also, different mirrorless cameras will use a different lens mount, so you will want to look at what lenses are available for a camera before committing, particularly as many full-frame lenses cost a lot of money.

 There are a range of different sensor sizes available for mirrorless cameras – the ones we’ll be dealing with are (from smallest to largest): Four Thirds, APS-C, full-frame and medium format.
 Larger sensors provide better image quality, but cost more, and require bigger cameras.
 On that subject, mirrorless cameras come in a wide range of different sizes and weights, so have a think about how much weight you’re comfortable lugging around.
 If you need to get your head around sensor sizes, see our guide to APS-C vs full-frame.